The Blessing of the Christchurch Earthquakes

 In Love, Light, and Perfection,

 As a footnote to this article, I have since been asked, "What can we do?"
 Certainly direct financial help to the people of Christchurch and the various aid agencies is in order, as there are many people with urgent and fundamental survival needs.
-I am impressed also by New Zealanders finding a host of inventive ways to assist, such as local Christchurch and wider New Zealand businesses and individuals donating free goods and services, accommodation, food, etc. I am also again impressed by the professionalism and self-sacrifice of those who live in Christchurch and have suffered losses, yet dedicate themselves to helping others - thank you to everyone who has found any way to help on any level.
+I am impressed also by New Zealanders finding a host of inventive ways to assist, from local Christchurch and wider New Zealand businesses and individuals donating free goods and services, accommodation, food, etc. I am also again impressed by the professionalism and self-sacrifice of those who live in Christchurch and have suffered losses, yet dedicate themselves to helping others - thank you to everyone who has found any way to help on any level.
 Make no mistake, genuinely selfless service does not go unnoticed.

 In spite of an intimidating death toll for a small country like New Zealand and a duty to remember and honour the dead, we must also deal with the practical reality of the living.
 Life is an opportunity for many things, but I think perhaps the most important thing is to put order into our own lives, that we may be the most effective individual we can be in whatever way we choose to express it.
 So I wish to draw a few readings on this site to your attention: